 The company also unveiled iPadOS – a software update specially designed for iPads with larger displays. iPadOS will incorporate several features that recognize the tablet's function as a potential computer replacement, including a new Home screen, an updated Split View to enhance multitasking, improved Apple Pencil support, and additional keyboard shortcuts for use with physical keyboards.

 Immediately after the keynote, Apple released beta versions of the new software to developers, and the company began providing publicly available beta versions in late June after some early bugs were fixed.
 Apple initially announced that it would officially release iOS 13 to the public as a free software update "in the fall" following the traditional beta testing period

 iOS 13 Release Date

-iOS 13 will be available for a variety of devices, including all iPhone 6s models and later and the 7th-generation iPod touch. iPadOS will be compatible with iPad Air 2 models and later, as well as all iPad Pro models, iPad 5th-generation and later, and iPad mini 4 and later.
+iOS 13 is available for a variety of devices, including all iPhone 6s models and later and the 7th-generation iPod touch. iPadOS is compatible with iPad Air 2 models and later, as well as all iPad Pro models, iPad 5th-generation and later, and iPad mini 4 and later.

-For further details on all the new features coming to iPhones and iPads later in 2019, be sure to check out our dedicated iOS 13 and iPadOS roundups.
+For further details on all the new features for iPhones and iPads in iOS 13, be sure to check out our dedicated iOS 13 and iPadOS roundups.